jamesoh3928/MoonRust/docs/Final.md

 - `Var`: Enumerates different ways to access values stored in variables, which are:
   - `Name`: Represents a standalone variable.
   - `Bracket`: Represents fetching a value by accessing it from a table with a numeric or string key.
 The table is stored behind a prefix expression.
   - `Dot`: Represents fetching a value by accessing it from a table with a string key only.
-The table is stored behind a prefix expression.
+The table is stored behind a prefix expression. -->

-Each data structure in the AST implements the `Display` and `Debug` traits.
-The `Display` trait was mostly useful for debugging any issues with the parser.
-The `Debug` trait is used to output the AST to the console after a successful parse.

-#### Parser
+#### _Parser_

 Users interface with the parser through the `parser.rs` file.
 This file defines the public-facing code, including the top-level `parse` function that produces the AST representing the input program.
-The majority of the parser implementation is hidden behind various sub-modules in the `parser` folder.
+The majority of the implementation is hidden behind various sub-modules in the `parser` folder.
 The `expression` and `statement` modules handle parsing components related to expressions and statements respectively.
-Each also has a public-facing function `parse_exp` and `parse_stmt` that return an `Expression` or `Statement` on a successful parse.
+Each also has a public-facing function `parse_exp` and `parse_stmt` that returns an `Expression` or `Statement` on a successful parse.
 The `common` module contains parsing functions that are useful for parsing sub-components of both expressions and statements.
 None of these functions are public-facing.
-The `util` module contains some utility parsing functions.
-These functions were borrowed or adapted from Nom's recipes (https://github.com/rust-bakery/nom/blob/main/doc/nom_recipes.md).
+The `util` module contains some utility parsing functions, which were borrowed or adapted from Nom's recipes (https://github.com/rust-bakery/nom/blob/main/doc/nom_recipes.md).

 The reason we decided to split up the structure of the parser this way is because expressions and statements are the dominating components of a Lua program.
 Most other syntactic forms are sub-components of expressions and statements, so we felt that organizing the parser accordingly made the most sense.
 Since expressions and statements share many of the same kinds of sub-components, we also decided that it would be natural to put those in a "common" file.

-#### Interpreter
+#### _Interpreter_

 Just like the parser, users interface with the interpreter through the `interpreter.rs` file.
-Users can call the `AST::exec` method to execute the AST with Lua semantics.
-The file defines `LuaValue` and `LuaVal` and all associated functions related to the values.
+Users can call the `AST::exec` method to execute the AST representation of the Lua program.
+The file defines `LuaValue`, `LuaVal`, and all associated functions related to the values.

-The sub-modules are stored in the `interpreter` folder which is `environment.rs`, `expression.rs`, and `statement.rs`.
-The environment module defines all types and functions that are related to the environment (eg. `EnvTable`, `LocalEnv`, etc).
-The expression module contains all `eval` methods for expressions and corresponding unit tests.
+The sub-modules `environment.rs`, `expression.rs`, and `statement.rs` are stored in the `interpreter` folder.
+The environment module defines all types and functions related to the environment (eg. `EnvTable`, `LocalEnv`, etc).
+The expression module contains all `eval` methods for evaluating expressions, as well as holding the corresponding unit tests.
 The statement module contains all `exec` methods for statements and also contains all corresponding unit tests.
-We separated expression and statement into different submodules for the same reason as the parser.
+We separated expressions and statements into different submodules for similar reasons as the parsing module.

 ### Rusty code